mkarulin/gbmarketwatch/README.md

 # GBMarketWatch
-v0.0.1: Get TopX Coins by Volume from CoinMarketCap

-To-Do:
-- Compare current config with updated pairs and write to config file
-- Work with several configs in different folders and update pairs as desired (stop trading altcoins, activate TV mode etc)
-- Run every X minutes and update configs
+Version 0.0.1-beta
+THIS SCRIPT IS STILL IN DEVELOPMENT AND NOT YET MEANT TO BE USED IN PRODUCTION

 ## Requirements
 nodejs & npm

 ## Install
-git clone or download the directory in project folder: npm install
+- git clone or download the .zip and extract in your GB folder
+- run: npm install

+## Roadmap
+- [x] Compare pairs in config.js with TopX volume pairs of your exchange and update config file
+- [ ] Work with multiple config files in different folders for several GB instances
+- [ ] Automatic update every X minutes
+- [ ] Update configs depending on market trend (stop trading altcoins, activate TV mode for USDT-pairs)
+- [ ] Telegram notifications about changes